About Spruce Creek

 The Spruce Creek Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Huntingdon County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Spruce Creek, Pennsylvania residents are available through the local police department and authorized providers in Huntingdon County.
+Fingerprinting services for Spruce Creek, Pennsylvania residents are available through local police (where present) and authorized providers in Huntingdon County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Spruce Creek Police Department or Huntingdon County Sheriff's Office for scheduling and fees.

 To register to vote in Spruce Creek, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Huntingdon County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Spruce Creek, contact the Huntingdon County Clerk's office for schedules and ballot information.

 Property records for Spruce Creek, Pennsylvania are maintained by the Huntingdon Board of Assessment Appeals's Office and the Huntingdon Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Huntingdon County, including parcels in Spruce Creek.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Huntingdon Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Huntingdon County offices at the county courthouse.
 The Huntingdon County Treasurer handles property tax payments and tax sale information.